 Go Stargazing at These Bubble Hotels and Airbnbs Around the World

-Take glamping to a whole new level at one of these bubble hotels, many with see-through roofs for stargazing.
+Take glamping to a whole new level at one of these bubble hotels and vacation rentals, many with see-through roofs for stargazing.

-If you go in winter, there’s a good chance you’ll see the Northern Lights from your bed at Buubble in Iceland.
+There’s a good chance you’ll see the northern lights from your bed at Buubble.

 Courtesy of Buubble